June 13th, 2021 | On The Intrinsic Bitcoin Value.

 In the blockchain industry, agile also became hot.
 Many projects kicked off by promising extraordinary new features in their white papers.
 And then, they quickly built buggy and dysfunctional platforms which they are trying to improve until this day.

 The issue is: that when you are building a new, worldwide financial service, you shouldn’t ever release any product that is not seamless.
 A product that is in any way, shape, or forms hackable or dysfunctional.

 How Did Bitcoin Develop?

 Unlike many other blockchain projects, Bitcoin is not developed in an agile way.
-It started humbly: from building a system for peer-to-peer transactions.
+It started humbly: by building a system for peer-to-peer transactions.
 Nothing more, nothing less.
 The contributors to the Bitcoin protocol didn’t aim to build internet 2.0, connect governments to medical institutions, build a system to digitally certify documents, or even provide smart contacts to the users.
 Payment system – that was all.
-BUT, the system was seamless.
+But, the system was seamless.